About the course

 Minimum grade C GCSE English and Maths.

-All applicants must meet the statutory requirements relating to CRB, medical and skills tests.
+All applicants must meet the statutory requirements relating to DBS and medical checks.

 We are seeking to recruit trainees with the ability and ambition to become highly skilled subject specialists.
 They will have a real passion for their subject and for working with young people in secondary schools across our Alliance.
 Successful applicants will have the ability to work as part of a team and be able to demonstrate a real commitment to teaching as a future career.